‘Doc Martin’ Star Martin Clunes Shares His Weight Loss Story

 — Weldmar Hospicecare (@Weldmar) April 23, 2019

-Clunes is currently in Cornwall, in Port Isaac (which plays the fictional town of Portwenn) on the set in Doc Martin, shooting the ninth season of the popular series, says The Inquisitr.
-The series is scheduled to wrap with the tenth season, and so fans are eagerly anticipating the next installment of the series.
+Clunes is currently in Cornwall, in Port Isaac (which plays the fictional town of Portwenn) on the set in Doc Martin, shooting the ninth season of the popular series, according to the Inquisitr.
+The series is scheduled to wrap with the season, and so fans are eagerly anticipating the next installment of the series.

 There is often a large gap between seasons of Doc Martin, as Cornwall is not a location where you can shoot on location all year round.
 Clunes also explains that the whole cast moves down to Cornwall and works on location, which has led to a large uptick in tourism for the region.

-Clunes explains that the whole cast loves going on location in Cornwall, because it’s like camp.
+Clunes explains that the whole cast loves going on location in Cornwall because it’s like camp.

 “We love going to Cornwall to make Doc Martin, and we miss it when we are not there.
 The county is so beautiful, and the people have been so warm and welcoming to us.
 It is the best job in television.”

-The actor’s wife, Doc Martin executive producer, Philippa Braithwaite, and their daughter, Emily all make the trip down to Cornwall together for each season, and say that they’ve enjoyed making it their home away from home.
+The actor’s wife, Doc Martin executive producer, Philippa Braithwaite, and their daughter, Emily all make the trip down to Cornwall together for each season and say that they’ve enjoyed making it their home away from home.